 The tax position depends on whether the support is through a loan or a gift of cash.
 This page relates to students who are domiciled in the UK.
-If you are a student from overseas you should also read the sections on domicile and remittances.
+If you are a student from overseas you should also read the sections on domicile and remittances on our LITRG website.

 We look at below:

 There are unlikely to be any immediate tax consequences if parents or other family members make you a loan.
 But if you agree to pay them interest, the lender may have to pay tax on the interest they receive, depending on their individual tax position.

 If eventually the loan is not repaid and the lender says that they never want you to pay it back, it becomes a gift and will then come under the rules for gifts.

 A loan does not become a gift until the lender agrees that they are not expecting you to pay it back.